-It’s offseason, so we thought we’d give you a list of movies to binge on that won’t leave you feeling too lax
+It’s off-season, so we thought we’d give you a list of sports movies and fitness films to binge on that won’t leave you feeling too lax

 We’ve thought a productive way to spend your downtime: watching how the most inspiring names in sports, well, made a name for themselves.
 Here are biopics, documentaries, and a few health-centric films that can get you training like a true athlete:

 A few months ago, Usain Bolt shocked the world by announcing that he was ditching sprinting for football.
 But before all that, the legendary Jamaican athlete once aspired to be so fast he could run through water.
 This documentary details Bolt’s journey to become the first sprinter to win three golds (100 and 200 meters and 100-meter relay) in consecutive Olympic Games.

 “GLOW: The Story Behind the Gorgeous Ladies of Wrestling” (2012)

 The “Gorgeous Ladies of Wrestling” was the first women’s professional wrestling TV show whose campy, unapologetic wrestling matches (which included comedy sketches and rap battles) inspired a cult following when it first aired in 1996.
 This documentary offers a fascinating story about ‘80s wrestling (as well as its physically-tolling realities) as it chronicles the show’s all-women cast trying to make it in show business.

 Relying heavily on archive racetrack footage and home video clips, this documentary tells the story of three-time Formula One racing champion Ayrton Senna whose death at 34 is considered one of the worst tragedies in the history of Formula One racing.
 The commentary-free film—whose raw and honest approach has garnered praise even from viewers who’ve never even heard of Senna—focuses on the Brazilian driver’s rivalry with fellow driver Alain Prost.